muellerberndt/obfuscation-metrics/README.md

 * List requirements for each specific type of obfuscation (e.g. white-box must implement counter-measures against SPA and DPA).

-The field of control flow and data obfuscation is highly diverse and somewhat controversial.
-The goal of this project is to distill general rules and guidelines as to what is considered *strong resiliency*.
-We make the following starting assumptions that should reflect the most common "worst-case" scenario of a highly skilled adversary attempting to reverse engineer a publicly available mobile app:
+As a starting point, we make the following starting assumptions that should reflect the most realistc "worst-case" scenario of a highly skilled adversary attempting to reverse engineer a publicly available mobile app:

 - Adversaries are highly skilled and knowledgable about reverse engineering techniques on the target architecture (Android / iOS) and have access to commercial state-of-the-art tools;